 Some people have only one or two episodes of vasovagal syncope in their life.
 For others, the problem is more chronic and happens with no warning.

-Your doctor will perform a thorough medical history and physical exam.
+Your doctor will review your medical history and do a physical exam.
 This will probably include measuring the blood pressure while lying down and while standing.
-Your doctor will likely obtain an electrocardiogram (EKG) as well, to evaluate the heart’s rhythm.
-For many children and young adults, this is all that is necessary.
+Your doctor will likely do an electrocardiogram (ECG) as well, to evaluate the heart’s rhythm.
+For many children and young adults, this may be all that is needed.
 Usually, the doctor can safely assume that the fainting is due to vasovagal syncope, and not some form of syncope that is more dangerous.

 Sometimes the doctor needs to check for other possible causes for fainting.
-Because some causes of fainting are dangerous, the doctor has to rule out these other causes.
+Because some causes of fainting are dangerous, the doctor will want to rule out these other causes.
 Your doctor might use tests such as the following: